TORONTO, March 20, 2017 – Toronto’s Globe and Mail leads all entrants in the 68th National Newspaper Awards competition with 19 nominations.

 • Sarah Petrescu, Katie DeRosa and Louise Dickson, Victoria Times Colonist, for a five-day series on an overdose crisis

-• Globe and Mail team for stories on soldiers and vets who died by suicide after serving in Afghanistan
+• Globe and Mail team for stories on soldiers and veterans who died by suicide after serving in Afghanistan

 • Kristy Kirkup and Sheryl Ubelacker, Canadian Press, for stories of indigenous Canadians terrorized by the emotional and physical impact of sexual abuse